wezside/shiny-batman/README.md

 ------
 - ~~Split display into update and draw methods for easier integration with OF~~
-- Create an example GL Object which doesn't initialise in createVBO() but rather in resize() o reason for this is with use of textures to know the screensize o alternatively resize the texture on screen resize
+- Create an example GL Object which doesn't initialise in createVBO() but rather in resize()
+	- reason for this is with use of textures to know the screensize
+	- alternatively resize the texture on screen resize